andreashandel/IDEMAbook/docs/index.md

 The quantity R~0~ is a measurement of the transmission potential of a disease in a particular setting.
 It does by definition not change during an ongoing outbreak.
 The more general definition of the reproductive number, R, does change during an epidemic.
 We'll discuss that more below.

-##Notes on the reproductive number
+#Reproductive number terminology
 While I will be mainly using the term reproductive number, there are alternative names for R. In general, any combination of reproductive/reproduction and ratio/number is ok terminology.
 In its early days, R was called reproductive rate.
 This is *incorrect* terminology and should not be used.
 R is **not** a rate (there are no units of  inverse time).
 Why does that matter?
 See the 'R is not a rate' box for an example.

-While we often say "Infectious disease X has an R~0~ of Y", this is only an approximation.
-R and R~0~ also depend on the setting.
-The potential for transmission for many ID is much higher in for instance crowded locations (prisons, slums, cruise ships), or among "high risk groups" (e.g. STD in sex workers).
-For example R~0~ < 1 for HIV in the general population but it is not going away because it has an R~0~ > 1 in certain subgroups.
-When we talk about R, it is, therefore, useful to specify the scenario/population/setting.

-In this reading, and more generally in the literature, you find the use of R~0~, R or _effective R_ (R~eff~) often used (sloppily) in an interchangeable manner.
-Usually, it's clear from the context if the symbol refers specifically to ~R~0 at the beginning of an outbreak in a susceptible population, or more generally to R, the average number of secondary infectious cases produced by one infectious individual in any population.
+Unfortunately, old habits die slowly and you can still see the word `rate' applied to the reproductive number in some recent publications.

 #### Why R Is Not a Rate - Example  {#myexamplebox}
 It is important to understand that R only provides a measure of how transmissible a pathogen is, R does **not** provide any information about the speed at which transmission occurs.
 This is an important limitation of R. Consider 2 infections with the similar reproductive number, say HIV and SARS, which are both estimated to have a reproductive number of around 3-4.
 If we let an outbreak 'run its course', we would - based on R - expect to get the same number of infected individuals.
 However, the dynamics at which those infections occur will be quite different.
 SARS spreads rapidly, i.e. an infected person infects 3-4 others within a few weeks.
 On the other hand, a person infected with HIV will infect others on a timeframe of years.
 These different dynamics have of course important implications on the control approaches against diseases.
 Thus, while knowing R is significant for a given disease, it doesn't tell 'the full story'.

+#### Notes {mynotebox}
+While we often say "Infectious disease X has an R~0~ of Y", this is only an approximation.
+R and R~0~ also depend on the setting.
+The potential for transmission for many ID is much higher in for instance crowded locations (prisons, slums, cruise ships), or among "high risk groups" (e.g. STD in sex workers).
+For example in most countries R~0~ of HIV is below 1 in the general population but HIV is not disappearing because it has an R~0~ > 1 in certain subgroups.
+The importance of such population heterogeneity is further discused in chapter \@ref(heterogeneity) .
+When we talk about R, it is therefore useful to be as specific as possible about the scenario/population/setting.

+In this book, and in the literature in general, you will foten find the use of R~0~, R or _effective R_ (R~eff~) used (sloppily) in an interchangeable manner.
+Usually, it is clear from the context if the symbol refers specifically to ~R~0 at the beginning of an outbreak in a susceptible population, or more generally to R, the average number of secondary infectious cases produced by one infectious individual in any population.

+Unfortunately, _R_ seem to be a very popular letter.
+In the context of infectious disease dynamics, _R_ is used both to indicate the removed compartment in an SIR model, and as abbreviation for the reproductive number.
+To make things worse, it is also the name of the programming language which I used to write the DSAIDE package which accompanies this book.
+You will just have to figure out from the context if a reference to _R_ means "computer software" or "removed compartment" or "reproductive number".
+Fortunately, it should always be clear what is meant.

 ##Outbreaks and the Change in R